How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 - Cloud-Based Infrastructure: Cloud services providers make it easy to spin up new servers as needed without IT involvement.

-We’d all love to work in an organisation that was perfectly organised, but the reality is often messier.
+We’d all love to work in an organization that was perfectly organized, but the reality is often messier.
 It can be hard simply to keep track of what different teams are putting online, or changing, at any given point.
 This lack of visibility is problematic because it’s difficult to secure what you can’t see.
 Luckily, the discovery aspect of this process can be largely automated.
 For example, some modern vulnerability assessment tools can perform discovery on public-facing systems and connect directly to cloud providers to identify cloud-based infrastructure.
+Try our interactive demo below to see it in action.

-Some examples of where you may wish to prioritise are:
+Some examples of where you may wish to prioritize are:

 - Internet-facing servers